zacanger/niddesa/text/generated-translations/cullaniddesa/16-chinese-google.md

 see.
-"Pull me away and see after": "I will see after removal, after eradication, after removal, after removal, after removal, after complete removal, after abandoning, after expelling, after finishing, making it go to nowhere Existence.”
+"Pull me away and see after": "I will see after removal, after eradication, after removal, after removal, after removal, after complete removal, after abandoning, after expelling, after finishing, making it go to nowhere Existence."
 To get rid of me, follow up.

 "In this way, you can become a dead person": "In this way, you can save yourself from death, you can save yourself from aging, you can save yourself from death,